Conservation

 Conservation at the JMZ

-The Palo Alto Junior Museum & Zoo has a long history of conservation efforts.
-In our science outreach programs, summer camps, and in three interpretive centers in Palo Alto's open space preserves.
-We have established conservation materials in our lessons to schools, summer camps, three interpretive centers in Palo Alto’s open space preserves, and in our family programs.
+The Palo Alto Junior Museum & Zoo has a long history of conservation messaging in our science outreach programs to schools, summer camps, in three interpretive centers in Palo Alto’s open space preserves, and in our family programs in the zoo and the museum.

 As we continue to grow as an institution, we recognize the important role we play as a zoo in the broader global conservation effort.
 Whether large or small, zoos often provide one of the public’s closest connections to wildlife, habitats, and the information needed to better understand and protect the natural world.